 By Trevor Getz

-About the author: Trevor Getz is a professor of African and world history at San Francisco State University.
-He has been the author or editor of 11 books, including the award-winning graphic history Abina and the Important Men, and has coproduced several prize-winning documentaries.
-Trevor is also the author of A Primer for Teaching African History, which explores questions about how we should teach the history of Africa in high school and university classes.
+About the author: Trevor Getz is a Professor of African History at San Francisco State University.
+He has written eleven books on African and world history, including Abina and the Important Men.
+He is also the author of A Primer for Teaching African History, which explores questions about how we should teach the history of Africa in high-school and university classes.